amineCHATATE/Github-Repository-List/Github-Repository-Swift/Github-Repository-Swift/README.md

 ```

 ## Getting images
-If we use only the function :
+The scrolling becomes slow, due to the time required to download, which exceeds 16 ms, which is recommended to maintain scrolling at a normal speed.
+To solve this problem, we can use "SDWebImage Library", like this :
 ```swift
 cell.avatar.sd_setImage(with: self.arrayRepository[indexPath.row].owner.avatar_url, completed: nil)
 ```
-the scrolling becomes slow, due to the time required to download, which exceeds 16 ms, which is recommended to maintain scrolling at a normal speed.
-To solve this problem, we can use "SDWebImage Library"

 ## Animation
 We animate the display of row by modifying the transparent alpha property (value equal to 0) to opaque (value equal to 1) :